arthursulian/csun-marketplace-react/README.md

 # CSUN Marketplace

 ### React App version
-A marketplace application created using React Native, created for university senior project.
+A marketplace application created using React Native, created for university senior project. <br/>
+Application was migrated to Blazor. (link below)

 # Link to Blazor version